Richard, the miniature pony with dwarfism, is defying the odds

 Now he has a permanent home — called Richard's Place — on Coco's Heart Dog Rescue's property in Somerset.
 Staff there describe him as a stubborn pony who loves to eat.

-He's also recently made a new friend: Donk, who recently had his eye removed.
+He's also recently made a new friend: Donk, a miniature pony who recently had his eye removed.
 The two are a dynamic duo who go on their walks together.

 Coco's Heart Dog Rescue hopes Donk and Richard will help grow their community service programs.